-Often hospital or medical clinic personnel encourage international students to accept Medicaid, or other government benefits for prenatal care, birth of baby, WIC programs etc. DO NOT ACCEPT PUBLIC BENEFITS.
+Often hospital or medical clinic personnel encourage international students to accept Medicaid or other government benefits.
+DO NOT ACCEPT PUBLIC BENEFITS.
 Doing so is considered by USCIS to be a violation of your non-immigrant status.
 Such students will be required to pay back the money received and may risk deportation.